MTSU alumna hopes to expand country music’s fan base

-“I decided to study Public Relations with a concentration on Music Business,” Spencer said.
+“I decided to study public relations with a concentration on music business,” Spencer said of expanding her major into the School of Journalism and Strategic Media.
 “I told myself when I moved to Nashville that if I wanted to sing, I could sing in the shower.
 But if I wanted to be successful, I needed to understand how the business works.
 And I needed to put my shyness aside.
 I told myself that if I wanted to meet people, I needed to be the one to engage them.”

-During her time at MTSU, Spencer focused on classwork, networking, honing her talents, learning the music business, and deejaying at WMOT, MTSU’s NPR-affiliated public radio station.
+During her time at MTSU, Spencer focused on classwork, networking, honing her talents, learning the music business and deejaying at WMOT-FM Roots Radio 89.5, MTSU’s NPR-affiliated public radio station.

 But Spencer simultaneously kept a foot in Nashville, too, with the same strategic goals: meet people, learn the business, hone her talents.

 “Two to three times per week I would drive from Murfreesboro to Nashville to do songwriting sessions” with other songwriters, she said.
-After graduation, her songwriting sessions would include heavy-hitters Brandy Clark, Jason Isbell, Ashley Monroe, and Amanda Shires, among others.
+After graduation, her songwriting sessions included heavy hitters Brandy Clark, Jason Isbell, Ashley Monroe and Amanda Shires, among others.

-Busy as she was, she also took time to tend to the betterment of the business itself.
+Busy as she was, she also took time to tend to bettering the business itself.

 Beverly Keel, dean of MTSU’s College of Media and Entertainment, recognized Spencer’s drive early on.

-Since graduating MTSU in 2017, Spencer has made steady progress up the mountain, progress made more difficult by her race.
+Since graduating from MTSU in 2017, Spencer has made steady progress up the mountain — progress made more difficult by her race.
 Those who have heard her music know her talent is deep.

-Count among her fans Maren Morris and Shires of the Highwaywomen.
-Last fall during the COVID-19 pandemic, when Spencer, a social media maestro, tweeted a clip of herself singing the all-female supergroup’s song “Crowded Table,” Morris and Shires did more than click “like”—they each tweeted their applause along with an invitation.
+Count among her fans Maren Morris and Shires of The Highwomen.
+Last fall during the COVID-19 pandemic, when Spencer, a social media maestro, tweeted a clip of herself singing the all-female supergroup’s song “Crowded Table,” Morris and Shires did more than click “like” — they each tweeted their applause along with an invitation.

-“This is beautiful, Highwaywoman.
-Someday, we will play again—and when we do, we’d be honored if you’d come sing this with us,” Shires tweeted.
+“This is beautiful, Highwoman.
+Someday, we will play again — and when we do, we’d be honored if you’d come sing this with us,” Shires tweeted.
 “Brilliant.
 Come sing with us,” echoed Morris.